 Drawing in the Shade

-The ShadowTools Palette has seven tools for creating and manipulating shadows and transparent objects.
+The ShadowTools Palette has nine tools for creating and manipulating shadows and transparent objects.

 Shadows as Transparencies.
 Shadows across the face of a building, say under the roof and eaves, are normally simple transparencies.
 They are nothing more that a darkening of the image behind.
 Thus, these can be achieved in PowerCADD by drawing a polygon or Bézier with a transparent pen and fill color, normally black for a grey effect.
 These could be with a hard edge or with a blurred edge.